 Even if the weather isn’t nice for me and you!

 There’s still so much fun to be had and to explore!

 KidZania, Shepherd’s Bush Westfield, London

-Children can let their imaginations run wild as they test the out real jobs in this mini city, such as being a pilot, firefighter, radio presenter, banker, police officer and many more!
-After all that work they can use their hard earned ‘KidZos’ to buy themselves some treats!
+Children can let their imaginations run wild as they test out real jobs in this mini-city, such as being a pilot, firefighter, radio presenter, banker, police officer and many more!
+After all that work, they can use their hard earned ‘KidZos’ to buy themselves some treats!
 BOOK HERE.